multimodallearning/slic_reg/README.md

                                    compactness=1.5, enforce_connectivity=True, max_iter=5, n_segments=208, min_size_factor=0.85)
 ```
 Here, img_aff is the reference scan transformed with a random affine matrix and sdt_aff the signed distance transform of its corresponding foreground mask (by choosing <30 this is dilated by 30 voxels or 60 mm ensuring that nearly the whole body is registered).

-This step is repeated 16 times with slightly varying initialisations so that each voxel can be identified by a 16-tuple of supervoxels (please also see (Heinrich et al., 2013) for details).
-By simultaneously assigning each voxel to multiple layers of supervoxels its spatial position in the canonical space of reference coordinates is more accurately defined.
+This step is repeated 16 times with slightly varying initialisations so that each voxel can be identified by a 16-tuple of supervoxels (please also see (Heinrich et al., 2013) for details http://www.mpheinrich.de/pub/IPMI2013_mycopy.pdf).
+By simultaneously assigning each voxel to multiple layers of supervoxels its spatial position in the canonical space of reference coordinates is more accurately defined as outlined in the sketch below:
+![supervoxels][slic_layers.png]

 Next, the reference supervoxels are spatially transferred to all training images using deeds’ displacement fields.

 ## 3) 3D DeepLab prediction of SLIC segmentation
 Third, a deep CNN is trained to densely predict the over-segmentations for unseen images (see Fig. 1 for a qualitative result).
 We designed a compact 3D DeepLab (MobileNetV2 with ASPP) (Sandler et al., 2018) for best performance on a small dataset.
 That means for each voxel a total of 16 softmax scores (with 128 class probabilities) is estimated and one-to-one correspondences between reference and test image could be directly obtained.
 Yet, to obtain an optimal displacement field that balances the potentially diverging correspondences and avoids erroneous hard assignments, we implement another step that optimises the alignment of all supervoxels using the Adam optimiser with a di↵usion regularisation penalty (details are found in source code).